easttennesseecc-star/Q-Top-Dog-IDE/Q-IDE_MEMBERSHIP_TIERS_PRICING.md

 See also: `PRICING_TOP_DOG_AURA_9_TIERS.md` for the canonical matrix across Development, Medical, and Scientific verticals.

+Recommended context: See `PRODUCT_AND_MARKET_ANALYSIS.md` for positioning, differentiators (Multi‑LLM BYOK + Runway BYOK), and how tiers map to value.
+For cost comparisons, see `ROI_CALCULATOR.md` (with `scripts/roi_calculator.ps1`).
+For provider onboarding and model links, see `BYOK_MARKETPLACE_LINKS.md`.
+For operational guardrails, see `RELIABILITY_CHECKLIST.md`.

 ---

 ## 🎯 THE 10 TIERS - PREMIUM PRICING

+> Reliability: See `RELIABILITY_CHECKLIST.md` for the guardrails that keep costs predictable and prevent hallucinations.

 ```
 TIER 1:  FREE                    → $0/month (Trial - 7 Days)